 The Oh My Goddess!
-OVA series was released in Japan between February 21, 1993 and May 17, 1994.
+OVA series was released in Japan from February 21, 1993-May 17, 1994.
 The series, which was based off of a manga by Kosuke Fujishima, was directed by Hiroaki Goda.
 The animation was done by Anime International Company, and the series was produced by KSS, Tokyo Broadcasting System, and Kodansha.
-AnimEigo used to have the licensing rights for the OVA in the United States; as of this writing, the OVA is unlicensed in North America.
+AnimEigo used to have the licensing rights for the OVA in the United States.
+As of this writing, the OVA is unlicensed in North America.

 Oh My Goddess!
 The Collector’s Edition

 This DVD release of Oh My Goddess! is a three-disc set.
 The first two discs have two episodes, while the third disc only has one episode.